keithy/bashaform/README.md

     Hostname 143.47.238.158
 ```

 The Ubuntu image provided does not have the root user enabled.
-For consistency the `enable_root.bash` user_data script is available as an optional extra to fix this.
+For consistency the `user_data/ubuntu/enable_root.bash` script is available as an optional extra to fix this.

 As a result the instance is immediately available. (assuming that `.ssh/config` includes the ssh_config file via `Include ~/code/bashaform/example/*/*.ssh_config`),